TonoT/sparktag/README.md

 # sparktag
-bidatabase tag use by spark
+bigdatabase tag use by spark